What is Spirituality Therapy?

 Reasons for Hiring a Spiritual Therapist

-Aside from spiritual/religious concerns, people sometimes reach out to a spirituality therapist to better develop their ethical code.
-Others want to resolve disagreements within their belief system, and others simply need to deal with issues that have developed from their religious upbringing (religious trauma).
+Aside from spiritual/religious concerns, people sometimes reach out to a spirituality therapist to better develop their personal ethical code.
+Others may want to resolve disagreements within their belief system, and others may need to deal with issues that have developed from their religious upbringing (religious trauma).
 Additionally, some seek spiritual support due to significant anxieties regarding death and dying.

 What to Look for in a Spiritual Therapist